Why are many businesses instilling a DevOps culture into their organization?: Conclusion

-Some anti-patterns are about the fact that some organizations adopt DevOps by a trend or hype (\textit{Headless chicken} anti-pattern) and the fact that they adopt DevOps simultaneously they are addressing a large change (e.g. reference architecture or infrastructure of core applications) likely incurring in a \textit{Snowballing} anti-pattern.
+Some anti-patterns regard the fact that some organizations adopt DevOps as a trend or hype (\textit{headless chicken} anti-pattern) and the fact that they adopt DevOps while simultaneously facing a large change (e.g. adopting a new reference architecture or a new infrastructure for core applications, such as OpenShift) likely incurring a \textit{Snowballing} anti-pattern.

-As further work we plan providing more empirical evidence about other research questions, such as, team topologies, key performance attributes such as lead time, deployment frequency, and mean time to recovery, and other barriers to adopt DevOps, among others.
+As further work we plan to provide more empirical evidence about other research questions, such as, team topologies, key performance attributes, such as lead time, deployment frequency, and mean time to recovery, and other barriers to adopting DevOps.